 A quitclaim deed only transfers the grantee’s share of the property to the grantor.
 This isn’t an issue in instances where the property is owned by a single owner or when one owner is relinquishing a partial share to the other owner, as in the case of divorce proceedings.
 If ownership is convoluted or claims against the property such as liens exist, a quitclaim deed doesn’t guarantee the new owner will be free of those complications.

-Con: Potentially Fraudulent
+Downside of Potentially Fraudulent

 It’s a lot easier for criminals to fake a quitclaim deed on a property upon which they have no rightful claim.
 Investigate the legitimacy of claims of ownership if you have any doubts about the transaction before exchanging funds for the quitclaim deed.